aptotude/Apto-UI/src/lib/icon/docs/icon.md

 on-screen but still available to screen-reader users.

 ## Circle
+You can turn any icon into a circle by adding the `circle` attribute.
 ```
 <apto-icon circle icon="property"></apto-icon>
 ```

 ## Inline
+In order to align icons with text add the `inline` attribute.
 ```
 <apto-icon inline icon="property"></apto-icon> Some Text
 <apto-button><apto-icon inline icon="property"></apto-icon> Button</apto-button>
 ```

 ## Size
+You can scale the icon using the `size` input with values from 1 to 6.
+3 is the default size.
 ```
 <apto-icon size="1" icon="property"></apto-icon>
 <apto-icon size="2" icon="property"></apto-icon>